Genomiclab/xdxtools/dev/flat_beaverdown2.md

 #' @field SID_log The directory for log files.
 #' @field trimDir Directories for trimming, BSMAP, and methylation calling.
 #' @field bsmapDir Directories for trimming, BSMAP, and methylation calling.
-#' @field outDir_mCall Directories for trimming, BSMAP, and methylation calling.
+#' @field outDir_mCall Directories for methylation calling.
 #' @field ourDirUmx Directories for UMX and Qualimap results.
 #' @field outdir_qualimap Directories for UMX and Qualimap results.
 #' @field outDir_mhap Directories for M-HAP and RData files.